IPT-MMDA/DT4LC-project/README.md

 ## Overview

-This project implements a cognitive digital twin framework that enables interactive analysis of land cover changes using satellite imagery.
-At current stage it provides an intuitive Streamlit-based UI for exploring datasets, analyzing temporal changes, and querying the model for insights about environmental patterns.
+This project implements a cognitive digital twin framework with a modular architecture:

+- Context Orchestration Engine (COE): agentic layer that understands a request and drafts a pipeline plan
+- Digital Twin Aggregator (DTA): executes the plan using a registry of loaders, models, and algorithms
+- Interface layer: thin adapter UIs use to invoke orchestration (in‑process now; API-ready)
+- UI implementations: Streamlit UI today; a JS UI can be added later without changing the back end

+At the current stage the project ships a Streamlit UI, a capabilities registry, and a minimal set of tools (Kahovka raster loader, NDVI/NDVI-change algorithms, a Prithvi MAE features stub, and textual post‑processing).

 ## Features